YB-LIM/Spatium/README.md

 # Periodic boundary condition
 Rectangular shell part is generated and then meshed with surface elements (SFM3D4).
-The surface elements are tied with RVE cell surface to enforce the periodic boudnary conditions <br>
+The surface elements are tied with RVE cell surface to enforce the periodic boudnary conditions.
 Face, edge and corner node sets are first generated and equation constraints are applied.

 ![Github_Fig_3](https://github.com/user-attachments/assets/b6bd69f2-9500-46f9-a3ea-978e2561a142)